jonnyzzz/TeamCity.Node/README.md

 Supported Versions
 ==================

-Plugin is test to work with TeamCity 7.1.
+Plugin is test to work with TeamCity 7.1 and 8.0.
 It should work with 7.0 (and maybe 6.5) under JDK 1.6

 Downloading Build